 Pros and cons

-To help you do that, we’ve put together a list of pros and cons for starting a background check business:
+To help you decide if this business is right for you, we’ve put together a list of pros and cons for starting a background check business:

 - Steady demand — employers need to check backgrounds